Final Rule Issued to Improve Tracking of Workplace Injuries and Illnesses

 Updated How will electronic submission work?

-OSHA will provide a secure website that offers three options for data submission.
-First, users will be able to manually enter data into a webform.
-Second, users will be able to upload a CSV file to process single or multiple establishments at the same time.
+OSHA has provided a secure website that offers three options for data submission.
+First, users are able to manually enter data into a webform.
+Second, users are able to upload a CSV file to process single or multiple establishments at the same time.
 Last, users of automated recordkeeping systems will have the ability to transmit data electronically via an API (application programming interface).
-The Injury Tracking Application (ITA) will be accessible from the ITA launch page on August 1, 2017, where you will be able to provide the Agency your 2016 OSHA Form 300A information.
+The Injury Tracking Application (ITA) is accessible from the ITA launch page, where you are able to provide the Agency your 2016 OSHA Form 300A information.
 OSHA also published a notice of proposed rulemaking to extend the date by which certain employers are required to submit the information from their completed 2016 Form 300A electronically from July 1, 2017 to December 1, 2017.

 The rule also prohibits employers from discouraging workers from reporting an injury or illness.
 The final rule requires employers to inform employees of their right to report work-related injuries and illnesses free from retaliation, which can be satisfied by posting the already-required OSHA workplace poster.
 It also clarifies the existing implicit requirement that an employer’s procedure for reporting work-related injuries and illnesses must be reasonable and not deter or discourage employees from reporting; and incorporates the existing statutory prohibition on retaliating against employees for reporting work-related injuries or illnesses.
 These provisions become effective August 10, 2016, but OSHA has delayed their enforcement until Dec.
 1, 2016.

 The new reporting requirements will be phased in over two years: